 HIPAA Password Compliance

 The HIPAA Privacy Regulations require that appropriate administrative, technical, and physical safeguards are in place to protect the privacy of protected health information.
-To meet this requirement, PDX has implemented a change to the password policy for all accounts used for accessing the PDX, Inc. web site.
+To meet this requirement, HavenZone will implement a change to the password policy for all accounts used for accessing the computers on a medical clients network.

-The following represents the minimum requirements for your PDX password.
+The following represents the minimum requirements for your HavenZone password.

 - Password complexity: Must not contain significant portions (three or more contiguous characters) of your account name or full name, must be at least eight (8) characters in length, must not use control characters and other non-printing characters, and must contain characters from at least three of the following four categories arranged in any order.

 - English lowercase characters (a through z)

 - Non-alphabetic characters: ~!@#$%^*&;?.+_

 - Maximum age: All passwords must be changed at least every sixty (90) days.

 - History: Set at six (5), meaning the password needs to be set six times before it can be reused.